-"The proposed Old Fort Road/Old Fort Road Extended (A-65) is shown on the master plan running through the center of the site in a northwest to southeast direction.
+The proposed Old Fort Road/Old Fort Road Extended (A-65) is shown on the master plan running through the center of the site in a northwest to southeast direction.
 More detailed right-of-way information indicates it runs through the northern portion of the site in the same northwest to southeast direction.
 The proposal does not show this proposed road and, therefore, does not conform to the transportation recommendations of the master plan.
 Other issues regarding future access to this proposed road, buffers/landscaping, and appropriate land uses need to be resolved.

-"The subject property is affected by air traffic from Washington Executive Airport (Hyde Field).
-Approximately 3,300 feet of the northern part of the site falls within the Aviation Policy Area (APA) 6, with the most northerly portion of the site falling within APA 3M.
-Acoustical construction techniques for reduction of interior noise levels and buyer notification of location within the Andrews Air Force Base airport environment on subdivision plats and deeds of sale should be considered.
+The subject property is affected by air traffic from Washington Executive Airport (Hyde Field).
+Approximately 3,300 feet of the northern part of site falls within the Aviation Policy Area APA 6, with the most northerly portion of the site falling within APA 3M.
+Acoustical construction techniques for reduction of interior noise levels and buyer notification of location within the AAFB airport environment on subdivision plats and deeds of sale should be considered.

-"Approximately 23 acres of the site is in the 100-year floodplain.
-Floodplains fall within the regulated area designation of the Green Infrastructure Plan; a significant portion of the site falls within the evaluation area or network gap designations.
-The Countywide Planning Division and
+Approximately 23 acres of the site is in the 100-year floodplain.
+Floodplains fall within the Regulated Area designation of the Green Infrastructure Plan; a significant portion of the site falls within the Evaluation Area or Network Gap designations.
+Countywide Planning Division, Environmental Planning Section needs to be consulted.